-Receive a report from the BART Appeals Officer regarding the status and history of prohibition order appeals within the past 1-2 years.
+Receive a report from the BART Appeals Officer regarding the status and history of prohibition order appeals within the past year.

-Create an updated BART PD template for their monthly prohibition order report.
+Review the BART PD template for their monthly prohibition order report.
 Discuss which statistics and illustrations should be included.

-Identify, in consultation with the respective Mental Health Directors from Alameda, Santa Clara, San Francisco, San Mateo, and Contra Costa counties, services and programs to which persons who are homeless or who have psychiatric, developmental, or other disabilities may be referred by transit district personnel before or in conjunction with the issuance of a prohibition order.
+Identify, in consultation with the respective Mental Health Directors from Alameda, Santa Clara, San Francisco, San Mateo, and Contra Costa counties, as well as the BART Senior Manager of Social Services & Partnerships, services and programs to which persons who are homeless or who have psychiatric, developmental, or other disabilities may be referred by transit district personnel before or in conjunction with the issuance of a prohibition order.